davidmeredith/devsGuidebook/devGuidebook.md

 ### Data Orientated Programming with Algebraic Data Types - ADTs

+#### Stringly typed functions are bad - use stronger types to model your arguments and return types

+Functions that only have string arguments and string return types aren't great, please try to avoid them, they are just too loosely typed - a string can literally describe anything.
+I concede that string input parameters are sometimes necessary, but often you can constrain input parameters and return types beyond strings.
+One great tool used to describe types are Algebraic Data Types.
+Please read on.

+#### Use ADTs to Describe Types

 ADTs combine ‘Product Types’ for modelling aggregation such as a C/Golang/Rust ‘structs’ or Java's Record type with ‘Sum Types’ for modelling choice, also known as ‘Union Types’ or ‘Tagged Unions’.
-This simple combination of aggregation and choice is deceptively powerful and shows up in many programming languages to model domains, return types and function arguments:
+This simple combination of aggregation and choice is deceptively powerful and shows up in many programming languages to model data i.e., domains, return types and function arguments:

 - Product Types are great for modelling aggregation, and include immutable data classes such as records, data objects, and structs.
 They are called ‘Product Types’ because their state ‘when considered as a whole’ is the Cartesian product of their data.